MarkSackerberg/umi-cmv3-ui-inofficial/README.md

 - The users see NFTs left, start and end countdowns, reasons for not being able to mint and more
 - Combining most of these guards is possible since we are lookup tables.
 For example using `allowlist`,`nftBurn`, `nftPayment`, `solPayment`, `startDate` and `endDate`
 - For larger allowlists this UI will automatically split the mint into two transactions to avoid hitting the transaction size limit
+- Dynamic Compute Unit calculation to have higher chances to get the mint included into a block
 - It supports most of the existing guards:
   - `addressGate`
   - `allocation`